 Another option you can explore is loan forbearance.
 In forbearance, you receive permission to stop making payments for a set period of time, or your payments are temporarily reduced.
 Interest will continue to accrue during forbearance, however.

-- Health or unforeseen personal problems.
+- Health or unforeseen personal problems that cause medical expenses

-- Inability to pay your debt within the maximum repayment term (usually 10 years).
+- Inability to pay your debt within the maximum repayment term (usually 10 years)

 Student Loan Forgiveness

 In some cases, federal student loans can be forgiven in full or in part.
 Conditions for loan forgiveness include:

 - Becoming a teacher or other public service professional under specific guidelines.